jup-ag/space-station/guides/9-bridge/2-bridging.md

 4. Connect the destination wallet that will be receiving the funds from the bridging transaction.
 5. Select the token that you would like to bridge into on the destination chain.
 6. Review the transaction preview to understand the total fees that the transaction will require.
 7. Approve the bridge transactions.
-There will be two, one for the source chain and another for the destination chain.
+There will be two: one for the source chain and another for the destination chain.

 ## USDC - CCTP